stormpath/stormpath-documentation/source/reference.rst

 In addition to :ref:`pagination <about-pagination>` and :ref:`sorting <about-sorting>` parameters, you can also find a list of the searchable attributes for an Account resource :ref:`here <searchable-attributes>`.

-Get A Tenant's Groups
+Get a Tenant's Groups
 """"""""""""""""""""""""""""""""""

 You can retrieve the Group resources associated with a Tenant by going to this endpoint::

 	/v1/tenants/:tenantId/groups

-List A Tenant's Groups
+List a Tenant's Groups
 ++++++++++++++++++++++++

 You can list your Tenant’s Groups by sending a GET request to your Tenant’s Groups Collection resource ``href``::